pytorch/torchchat/README.md

 #### Linear 8 bit integer quantization (channel-wise and groupwise)
-The simplest way to quantize linear operators is with int8 quantization, where each value is represented by an 8 bit integer, and a floating point scale:
+The simplest way to quantize linear operators is with int8 quantization, where each value is represented by an 8-bit integer, and a floating point scale:

 *Channelwise quantization*: